Margaret Casely-Hayford: Career

 She chaired the diversity review conducted by CILIP in 2017 into the awarding of the Carnegie and Kate Greenaway Medals.
 Committed to encouraging all business leaders to promote diversity on boards, she has said: "That is the future.
 There is a whole slew of people who still feel that they aren't part of the game.
 We are a mixed society – that's what Britain has been for so long.
 We just need to be more positive rather than negative, and showcase it.
 We are now at a crossroads."

 Additionally, she is the former mentor of rap artist and media entrepreneur Kelvyn Colt.

 In July 2017, Casely-Hayford was named the new Chancellor of Coventry University, the first woman to hold the position.
-She was appointed for a second term in 2020.
+She was appointed for a second term in 2020 and stood down in 2024.

 In February 2018, she was announced as the new chair of the board of Shakespeare's Globe, taking over the appointment from Michael Bichard.
+Casely-Hayford stood down from the role in 2023.

+In 2024, Casely-Hayford was named as a candidate in the running to be Chancellor of Oxford University.

 Awards and recognition

-In 2014 she was voted Black British Business Person of the Year at the Black British Business Awards (BBBA) founded by Melanie Eusebe.
+In 2014, she was voted Black British Business Person of the Year at the Black British Business Awards (BBBA) founded by Melanie Eusebe.

-In 2016 Casely-Hayford was awarded an honorary doctorate by Middlesex University.
+In 2016, Casely-Hayford was awarded an honorary doctorate by Middlesex University.

 She was appointed a Commander of the Order of the British Empire (CBE) in the 2018 Birthday Honours, for charitable services in the UK and abroad.

 In October 2019, it was announced that Casely-Hayford would be featured in the 2020 Powerlist as one of the 100 most influential black people in the United Kingdom.
 The following year, Casely-Hayford was included in the 2021 edition of the Powerlist, for her contributions to the education sector.

 In 2020, she was elected an Honorary Fellow of Somerville College, Oxford.

 In 2021, Casely-Hayford was elected a Master of the Bench at Gray's Inn.

+She was again named on the Powerlist in 2022, listed in the "Public, Third Sector & Education" category.